sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_02_ml_dsa.rst

     return true;
   }

-For these reasons, the leaks can be categorised as unproblematic.
+For these reasons, the leaks can be categorized as unproblematic.